stemprana/slices-to-volume/README.md

 Input datasets consist of images of mouse brain slices mounted sequentially after histological procedures.
 Large field of view images are obtained at two different resolutions.
 - Lower resolution images are used for regsitration purposes.
-- Higher resoltion images are used for a detailed analysis of area of interest.
+- Higher resolution images are used for a detailed analysis of area of interest.

 Pipeline is aimed at perfoming registration on lower resolution *zoomed-out* images and applying transormations to higer resolution *zoomed-in* datasets.